jsa91/kwh_display/README.md

+:warning: :warning: :warning: :warning: :warning: :warning:
+# From Oct 1, prices update every 15 min (not hourly) which affects the API.
+This change is breaking; fix is in progress.
+:warning: :warning: :warning: :warning: :warning: :warning:

 # kwh_display

 *kwh_display* is a project developed in MicroPython aimed at creating a compact display solution using an ESP32 and an ILI9341 screen.
 The primary functionality of this project is to fetch electricity price data via API and display it on the screen.